April 26th, 2021Open Water Swimming for Triathletes

 3. Swim with experienced paddlers.
 It’s best to train with a group, but even better to swim with an experienced kayaker.
 Your kayaker must carry an extra PFD for you.
 They should know CPR and carry a phone in case of emergency.

 Challenge yourself!
+Watch this video for all the info you need to kick off your training, and read this article from the Seattle Times.
 Keep track of your times, and try to beat them.
-For fun and camaraderie, register for an open water swimming event.
-Watch this video for all the info you need to kick off your training, and read this article from the Seattle Times.

 Triathletes, happy training!
 See you in the water.